JNRowe/jnrowe-misc/doc/removed.rst

 ``be``
 ''''''

+    The release we were using is incompatible with the then current codebase.
-    Incompatible with new "releases", new code is too slow and far too buggy for everyday use.
+    The newer code was far slower and a little too unstable for everyday use.
     Alternatives to ``Bugs Everywhere`` such as ``ditz`` exist.

 :Reason: Culled
 :Commit: b24e7c8e618b8c0f485f8dcdb2744b6275f8c5b1